SAP-samples/teched2022-XP262/exercises/ex3/README.md

 7. Fun task: Find out who is thoroughly reading the exercises and who is just rushing through.
 How?
 Simply remove the *component name* filter to see when the business partner you're looking for was processed first and last.
 The application logs list will tell you the student number (as part of the component name in the list)

-  > Tip: Make your *msg* filter more specific by filtering only for *BusinessPartnerCreated event captured BusinessPartnerID>*.
+  > Tip: Make your *msg* filter more specific by filtering only for *BusinessPartnerCreated event captured BusinessPartnerID*.

-8. If there is still time for this task, dedicate the remainder of your time to it and explore the other tabs in Kibana.
-These tabs give further information about the Kibana's monitoring capabilities.
+8. If there is still time for this task, dedicate the remainder to exploring the other tabs in Kibana.
+These tabs give further information about Kibana's monitoring capabilities.

 Kibana displays a set of pre-built dashboards that help you analyze your application, as follows: